fangyiwei98/HOSNet/README.md

-# 🧠 Submission to ISPRS 2026：Open-Set Domain Adaptation for Remote Sensing Image Semantic Segmentation with Hierarchical Representation Learning
+# 🧠 Submission to IF 2026：Open-Set Domain Adaptation for Remote Sensing Image Semantic Segmentation with Hierarchical Representation Learning

 🧠 Full source code will be released after the paper is accepted.